Speech-Interaction-Technology-Aalto-U/itsp/index.md

        title = {Introduction to Speech Processing},
        edition = 2,
        year = 2022,
-       author = {Tom Bäckström and Okko Räsänen and Abraham Zewoudie and Pablo Pérez Zarazaga and Liisa Koivusalo and Sneha Das and Esteban Gómez Mellado and Marieum Bouafif Mansali and Daniel Ramos and Sudarsana Kadiri and Paavo Alku}, url = {https://speechprocessingbook.aalto.fi},
+       author = {Tom Bäckström and Okko Räsänen and Abraham Zewoudie and Pablo Pérez Zarazaga and Liisa Koivusalo and Sneha Das and Esteban Gómez Mellado and Marieum Bouafif Mansali and Daniel Ramos and Sudarsana Kadiri and Paavo Alku and Mohammad Hassan Vali}, url = {https://speechprocessingbook.aalto.fi},
        doi = {10.5281/zenodo.6821775},
        }